Islandora/documentation/docs/technical-documentation/checking-coding-standards.md

 In both cases:

 * the path to the coding standard file can be relative to where you are running it from, e.g. when in `web`: `--standard=../vendor/drupal/coder/coder_sniffer/Drupal`
-* you can specify a single file to check, or a directory; in the latter case, all files in that directory will be checked.
+* you can specify a single file to check, or a directory path; in the latter case, all files in that directory will be checked.